amandineameye/Diabestie_React/README.md

 ## 🏃‍♀️ How to Run Locally

-To run Diabestie locally, follow these steps.

-### 📌 Prerequisites

 Ensure you have **Node.js** (v23.7.0 or a compatible version) installed on your machine.
 If you haven’t installed it yet, you can get it from the [official Node.js website](https://nodejs.org/en/download).

----

 ## 🏗️ Frontend Setup